 People with sarcoma may experience the following symptoms or signs.
-Sometimes, people with sarcoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, people with sarcoma do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

 STS rarely causes symptoms in the early stages.
-The first sign of a sarcoma in an arm, leg, or trunk may be a painless lump or swelling.
+The first sign of a sarcoma in an arm, leg, or torso may be a painless lump or swelling.
 Most lumps are not sarcoma.
-The most common soft-tissue lumps are lipomas, which are made of fat cells and are not cancer.
-These lumps have often been there for many years and do not change in size.
+The most common soft-tissue lumps are lipomas.
+Lipomas are made of fat cells and are not cancer.
+Lipomas have often been there for many years and rarely change in size.

-Because STS can develop in flexible, elastic tissues or deep spaces in the body, the tumor can often easily push normal tissue out of its way as it grows.
+Because STS can develop in flexible, elastic tissues or deep spaces in the body, the tumor can often push normal tissue out of its way as it grows.
 Therefore, a sarcoma may grow quite large before it causes symptoms.
 Eventually, it may cause pain as the growing tumor begins to press against nerves and muscles.

-If sarcoma is diagnosed, relieving symptoms and side effects remains an important part of cancer care and treatment.
+If sarcoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.